 Finally, we got that sucker in.

 After cleaning it out and replacing the dirt/bark around the edges, we started filling up and arranging the rocks around the edges.

-Brad purchased this UV filter complete with a fountain from Lowe’s for $129.
+I purchased this floating fountain from Lowe’s for $129.

 The UV light inside the filter cleans algae and keeps the water aerated.
-It also has a fountain and LED lighting which Brad thought was the coolest thing ever.
-It even changes water patterns.
+It also has a fountain and LED lighting, and you can even change the water patterns.

 My favorite part is the waterfall.
-For this, Brad picked up a simple pump at Lowe’s and 5 feet of clear hose for $45:
+For this, we picked up a simple pump at Lowe’s and 5 feet of clear hose for $45: